Free LLC Operating Agreement Template

 • California

-Even if it’s not a requirement of your state, having an operating agreement for an LLC can help answer questions about how a company is run.
-It does this by creating a detailed record of the business’s precise ownership, management structure and the capital contribution of members.
+Even if it’s not a requirement of your state, having an Operating Agreement for an LLC can help answer questions about how a company is run.
+It does this by creating a detailed record of the business’s precise ownership, management structure.

 Types of Operating Agreements

 Starting an LLC is not a complicated process.
-It is a relatively simple form of business that offers more protection than a sole-owner or partnership company, and less complication and fewer formal annual duties than a corporation.
+It is a relatively simple form of business that offers more protection than a sole-owner or partnership company, and fewer complications and fewer formal annual duties than a corporation.

-• Decide on the registering agent: You, another member of the business, or a third party (as required in some states) must be chosen to act on behalf of the LLC.
-They will be responsible for all official state communications and responding to any important notices, such as lawsuits.
-This will need to be recorded in the articles of organization you submit to your state and in your operating agreement documentation.
+• Decide on the registering agent: You, another Member of the business, or a third party (as required in some states) must be chosen to act on behalf of the LLC.
+They will be responsible for all official state communications and receiving any important notices, such as lawsuits.
+This will need to be recorded in the Articles of Organization you submit to your state and in your Operating Agreement documentation.
+Most states require that the registered agent reside in the state of formation.
+Also, the address used is usually publicly accessible, so be careful about using your home address.

 • File the LLC Papers of organization: In this final step, you need to formally inform your state government that you are registering your LLC.
-This involves paying the application fees (around $80-$500 depending on the state you’re in) and submitting the articles of organization.
+This involves paying the application fees (around $80-$500, depending on the state you’re in) and submitting the articles of incorporation/articles of organization or the certificate of formation (an alternative term used in some states for the same founding document).

 At this point, the operating agreement can be drafted and published.
 Normally your LLC has to be declared "active" in order for your completed company operating agreement to be valid.